 Normally, an unprogrammed EPROM bit will default to 1.
 The eMemory OTP cell inside Vader inverts the data when it is read.
 Some pSemi devices perform a second inversion on the inverted read data; which Vader does not do.
 Thus, unprogrammed bits are 0 in Vader.

+eMemory specifies UV erase conditions at 254nm wavelength at 18mW/cm2.
+Erase time can vary from 30 minutes to 120 minutes, depending upon UV erase tools.

 Snapshot taken from vader_register_map.xlsm.